suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		-  Response:
 		   { 'status': 'OK', 'message': string}
 		   { 'status': 'NG', 'message': string}
+		   // This will just reset location to latitude = 0, longitude = 0 of each device in the group

 		O. GET DEVICE GROUP OTA STATUSES
 		-  Request:
 		   GET /devicegroups/group/DEVICEGROUPNAME/ota